 Australia’s support to the agricultural sector in Sub-Saharan Africa aims to enhance agricultural productivity and food security to promote growth and improve livelihoods.
 Australia has invested in the research and adoption of new technologies that address food availability, access and nutrition-related challenges for poor rural farmers.
 Our investments have focused on areas where Australia has comparative technical, research and agri-business expertise such as in dry land farming and biosecurity.

+Australia has supported investments that boost private sector activity in agriculture, and improve the functioning of markets and agricultural value chains.
+Australia works with both public and private sector organisations from across Africa and Australia.
 The Australian aid program supports a number of other investments that contribute to progress in the agriculture sector, including the Global Agriculture and Food Security Program (GAFSP) and AgResults, which support programs in Sub-Saharan Africa.

 The Australian Centre for International Agricultural Research (ACIAR) supports agricultural productivity projects focusing on increasing agricultural productivity through farming systems intensification, diversification and improved market access.

 Africa Enterprise Challenge Fund: Zimbabwe Agribusiness Window and Research into Business Window